On offer at this year's Black Friday in Madison: Optimism, shorter lines and a slower pace

 The open-air shopping center opened three hours after Target.
 By 11 a.m., vehicles had filled the parking lot.

-Lululemon, which sells athletic apparel, seemed to be the busiest store with around 20 people lining up outside the entrance just after 11 a.m.
+Lululemon, which sells athletic apparel, seemed to be the busiest store with about 20 people lining up outside the entrance just after 11 a.m.

 “I’m fully vaccinated and work in health care,” said Lululemon customer and Madisonian Deb Douglass of her restored confidence in Black Friday shopping.
 “My kids are fully vaccinated.”